 To become a member, you need to register some personal information.
-We will only collect and store necessary personal information such as name, address, (home and email) telephone number and specific interest area.
+We will only collect and store necessary personal information such as name, address, (home and email) telephone number and specific calligraphy-related interests.

 Website enquiry forms also require some personal information to be submitted.

-Members’ data is stored in electronic and paper format.
-This is accessed by a restricted number of appointed individuals.
+Data is stored in both electronic and paper format.
+This data is accessed by a restricted number of appointed individuals.
 On expiry of membership, all data is removed from our records.
 Details resulting from website enquiries will be deleted after 12 months.
-Details from workshop bookings will be deleted after the workshop takes place.
+Details from workshop bookings will be deleted one month after the workshop takes place.

 The GDPR gives you the following rights;

 - Right to access; You have the right of access to your personal data and how it is processed.
-Contact the membership co-ordinator to ask what data we hold.
+Contact the secretary to ask what data we hold.

 - Right to rectification; If your data changes, (e.g. relocation, phone number), the information is incorrect or you think there is information missing, you should contact the secretary and provide any necessary information in writing.

-- Right to erasure; A member may request removal of their personal information at any time by contacting the secretary in writing.
-Doing this will mean we are unable to send you printed matter or email notifications.
+- Right to erasure; You may request removal of your personal information at any time by contacting the secretary in writing.

-- Right to restrict processing; Members have the right to limit how we use their data.
-It means NWCA can hold their data but may not be able to use it for mailing etc. Write to the secretary to restrict how we process your data.
+- Right to restrict processing; Members and non-members have the right to limit how we use their data.
+Contact the secretary in writing to restrict how we process your data.

-- Right to data portability; a member has the right to request a transfer of their data to another organisation or to obtain and reuse data for their own purposes.
+- Right to data portability; you have the right to request a transfer of your data to another organisation or to obtain and reuse that data for your own purposes.
 You should send a written request to the secretary.